hkartt/Adhan-Bot/README.md

 - **Information Integrity:** Prayer data is retrieved in real time each time a function is called.
 This is to ensure that the up-to-date prayer times are listed based on the current location and day.

+- **Presentation:** Bot properly embeds the prayer times of the day in a good format, alongside the current date.
+Formatted well is also the manual page.